arkimedz-gh/obsidian-all-tasks-here/README.md

 - Looks beautiful with different themes

 ## Settings
-**Date tag format**: Customizable tag format for due dates
+**Date tag format**: Customizable tag format for due dates.

 **Date format**: Customizable date format.
-Uses luxon under the hood.
+Uses Luxon under the hood.
 See [their documentation](https://moment.github.io/luxon/#/formatting?id=table-of-tokens) for supported tokens.

 **Open files in a new leaf**: When enabled, files opened from within the plugin will open in a new leaf rather than replacing the currently opened file.

 **Only show current file**: If enabled, only the current file is parsed for TODOs to improve performance for large vaults.

 **Only show TODOs with a date**: If enabled, only TODOs with a date will be shown.

 ## Screenshots
 All tasks in the sidebar